 This stand-up paddleboard, commonly called a SUP, was lovingly handcrafted by Joe Pakkala.
 His attention to detail is impressive in the herringbone inlays and the non-skid foot pads incorporated into the epoxy’s finish.
 As opposed to traditional adhesive non-skid pads, incorporating the nonskid into the epoxy allows you to have a safe place to stand without covering the beauty of a natural wood finish.

 Richard Jobe was faced with having a sump located in the middle of a prominent landscaped area in front of his Newburgh, Indiana home.
-His solution was to build a cover (middle) for the sump that would be light enough for one person to handle, strong enough to hold the weight of half a foot of pea stone, and water resistant enough to survive being buried underground.
-Continue reading
+His solution was to build a sump cover out of plywood and epoxy.
+This way it would be light enough for one person to handle, strong enough to hold the weight of half a foot of pea stone, and water-resistant enough to survive being buried under landscaping.